Anders-H/GenericPokerFormationChecker/README.md

 Only one present star (*) denotes that no formation was found, and the hand score is equal to the score of the card with the highest score.

-In version 1.0,5 or higher is the class Hand self contained.
+In version 1.0.5 or higher is the Hand class is self contained.

 ```